sonic-net/SONiC/doc/transceiver-monitor-hld.md

 Here we define a common platform API to wait for this event in class `SfpUtilBase`:

     @abc.abstractmethod
-    def get_transceiver_change_event(self):
+    def get_transceiver_change_event(self, timeout=0):
         """
+		:param timeout: function will return success and a empty dict if no event in this period, default value 0 means never timeout.
-        :returns: Boolean, True if call successful, False if not; dict for pysical port number and the SFP status. like {'0': 'PLUGIN', '31':'PLUGOUT'}
+        :returns: Boolean, True if call successful, False if not; dict for pysical port number and the SFP status, status '1' represent plug in, '0' represent plug out(eg. {'0': '1', '31':'0'})
         """
         return